INTRODUCTION

 So at the age of 40 and at the peak of my journalistic and filmmaking career, I hit the pause button and stopped doing anything at all.
 We closed GNN and I decamped to Vancouver to do yoga, walk in the woods — and yes, more therapy.

-Yah.
+Yeah.
 I know.

-I paid the price for that transgression.
+I paid for that transgression.

 So why open that can of crazy all over again?